fasetto/SharpAspect/README.md

 {
     return new ServiceCollection()
         .AddSingleton<Logger>()

-        // Order is important here,
+        .AddTransienty<IRocket, Rocket>()

-        // you must enable the dynamic proxy first before adding your proxied services .EnableDynamicProxy()
+        // Call this, after you registerd your services.
-        .AddTransientProxy<IRocket, Rocket>()
+        .EnableDynamicProxy()

         .BuildServiceProvider();
 }